BridgeoverLethe/Bridgeoverlethe.github.io/src/content/blog/Misinformation is downstream of Free time and Work Time.md

 As a result misinformation spread is a function of people who want to get work done, dealing with people who want to waste or redirect their efforts.

-Ok, theres lots wrong with this article, several positions are worded more emphatically than I am happy with, but I think I should have put the core forces together.have put the core forces together in
+Ok, there's lots wrong with this article, several positions are worded more emphatically than I am happy with, but I think I should have put the core forces together.